intel/graph-compiler/docs/constant_tensors_cache.md

 Within the IR, there are operations that take the constant tensors as parameters and process them, such as reordering or packing.
 Outputs of such operations are also constants.
 However, these operations will run every time the kernel being executed, which causes redundant memory and computation consumptions.
 This pass modifies the IR so that these operations will only run once.
-For Type 1 constants, these operations will only run once in compile time.
-For Type 2 constants, these operations will only run once in the first execution time.
+For Type 1 constants, the compiler can choose to run these operations once in compile time or runtime.
+For Type 2 constants, these operations will only run once in runtime, more specificly, the first execution time.

 ## 2 Background
 These is no similar pass in the MLIR community currently.